http4k/www/src/website/content/news/http4k-v6-still-the-most-testable-web-toolkit-on-the-planet/index.md

 ---
-title: "http4k v6: Still the most testable web toolkit on the planet!"
+title: "http4k v6: Still the most testable web toolkit on the planet!*"
 description: http4k v6 has landed!
 Discover the groundbreaking features we've packed into our most powerful release yet.
 date: 2025-12-02
 image: takeoff.png